How the traditional television media program for their audiences and the competition they face for audience.

 Professor Smith is the director of the WGMU Summer Radio Camp, geared for middle and high school students who have an interest in radio.
 The radio camp consists of two one-week sessions in July during which students learn basic radio skills in writing and producing commercial and news items as well as delivering on-air breaks.
 They also get to tour a local commercial radio station.
 Read this article for more information.

-Professor Smith also serves as the public address announcer for football and basketball games at his Alma Mater, Warren County High School in Front Royal, VA.
+Professor Smith also serves as the public address announcer for football games at his Alma Mater, Warren County High School in Front Royal, VA.

 Professor Smith and his wife Martha reside in Stephens City, VA.